vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 > -v 10.10.10.0/24

+### Auto-allocated VIP by subnet with subnet UUID

+In some cloud types (e.g. Azure or NSX Cloud in VPC mode), a subnet_uuid should also be provided:

+> -v 10.10.10.0/24/lb_subnet

+### Auto-allocated VIP by subnet with preferred IP

+Auto-allocation requesting a preferred IP if available is also supported.

+For example, to request the specific IP 10.10.10.100 from IPAM:

+> -v 10.10.10.0/24/lb_subnet/10.10.10.100

+If the cloud does not require subnet_uuid to be provided, it can be omitted:

+> -v 10.10.10.0/24//10.10.10.100

 ### Auto-allocated VIP in same allocation network as the source

 If the source VIP was auto-allocated, the target can simply inherit the auto-allocation network: